-This quantity often exceeds the surface of the operators' structuring element because we integrate size requirements that raise while implementing generic optimization techniques towards the efficient algorithmical mapping onto hardware resources.
-Here, the goal is to lower the development burden and the granularity of each node by assuming we have a minimum amount of data that matches the number of parallel iterations processed in 1 cycle of the nodes' loop kernel.
+This quantity often exceeds the surface of the operators' structuring element because we integrate size requirements that raise while implementing generic optimization techniques towards an efficient algorithmical mapping onto hardware resources.
+Here, the goal is to lower the development burden and the granularity of each node by assuming we have a minimum amount of data that matches the number of parallel iterations processed in one occurrence of the nodes' loop kernel.
 Following the same goals, we also impose multiplicity constraints on the number of additional data that can be present in internal memory for the horizontal and vertical direction and described thanks to parameters w_s and h_s respectively.
-These templates allow the composing of complex processing chains which, together with the reduced granularity of nodes, allows to enhance data locality and reduce parallel DMA transfer and instruction caching towards improved real-time performance.
-Each node has synchronized input and output templates whose parameters are detailed on figure 2. that connects to an external buffer.
-Propagation is based on template parameters and the solving of simple and independent diophantine equations (for the vert. and horz. direction).
-These equations appear as we try to synchronize the amount of data produced by a node with the number of data consumed by the next node in the chain.
-This synchronization mechanism, which involve nodes' templates, is depicted with figure 3.
-Recursively, the gained synchronization constants (which appear has 2 congruences: $\beta^{\circ} \equiv \phi(\Phi)$ et $\gamma^{\circ} \equiv \tau(\Gamma)$) are propagated between the output and input of each node until the leading node of each path is reached.
-This procedure enables the merging of the called "virtual-template" which features new parameters gathering all the size constraints $(w_t \times h_t', w_s', h_s')$.
-Then, according to the original image size, we estimate the combined number of horizontal (β) and vertical (γ) virtual templates we can cache in an internal memory space of S-wt'xht' bytes.
-A complete description of this procedure can be found in [2].
+These templates allow the composing of complex processing chains which, together with the reduced granularity of nodes, allows to enhance data locality and reduce parallel DMA transfer as well as instruction caching towards improved realtime performance.
+Each node has synchronized input and output templates whose parameters are detailed on figure 2.

-FIG. 2 : The pre-processing chain
+FIG. 2: The pre-processing chain